Kbehra/ImAxes/README.md

 The project contains two template scenes:
   * a ViveScene, to be used with the HTC Vive and Mixed-Reality compatible devices
   * an OculusTouchScene, to be used with the Oculus CV1 and Oculus Touch controllers
+  * an OculusRiftSScene, to be used with the Oculus CV1 or Oculus Rift S. A radialMenu implementation can be found on this scene.

 Both scenes have a SceneManager Unity gameobject in the hierarchy.
 Click this object [1] and in the inspector window, you can drag and drop your CSV/TSV file into the *Source Data* field [2].
 You can also create a *metadata* file for your dataset and drag and drop it into the *Metadata* field.